 3. Your Pain Threshold Rises Significantly

-5. You Strengthen Your Pelvic Floor
+6. You Strengthen Your Pelvic Floor

-Marie Stopes, the female healthcare organization, points out that it's a self-fulfilling cycle: masturbation or sex leads to stronger muscles, which leads to more sexual control and better enjoyment, which leads to more sex, and so on and so on.
+It's a self-fulfilling cycle: masturbation or sex leads to stronger muscles, which leads to more sexual control and better enjoyment, which leads to more sex, and so on and so on.
 Keeping those muscles strong is also a good way to ensure you're less at risk of uterine or bladder prolapse, where the muscles of the pelvic area fail to be able to support their surrounding organs.